usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

        :end-before: # [end-numpy-plugin-definition]

 .. note::
-   This plugin defines an artifact task: ``NumpyArrayArtifactTask``.
+   This plugin defines a single Artifact Task: ``NumpyArrayArtifactTask``.

-   To define an artifact task, you must override two methods:
+   To define an Artifact Task, you must override two methods:

    - **serialize**: convert an in-memory object (e.g., NumPy array) into a file.
    - **deserialize**: read the file back into an object.

    The serialize method should return the path to where the object is saved to disk.

    .. admonition:: Learn More

       See :ref:`Plugins Reference <reference-plugins>` to learn more about the syntax of artifact handlers.

+.. _tutorial-saving-artifacts-step-2-register-artifact-task:

 .. rst-class:: header-on-a-card header-steps